S-PScripts/locked-mode-x/README.md

 -> You might notice that locked mode is an app called Assessment Assistant (https://chromewebstore.google.com/detail/assessment-assistant-dev/ibnfdimnablpmgpmgegnbdadookdffie) <br>

 -> GOOGLE UPDATED GOOGLE FORMS AND NOW LOCKED MODE DOESN'T WORK WITH NEW PREVIEWED FORMS.
-IT WILL STILL WORK ON OLD FORMS.
-IT WILL BE HARDER TO PRACTISE THE TIMINGS, BUT THIS EXPLOIT IS NOT PATCHED. <br>
+IT WILL STILL WORK ON OLD FORMS. <br>

+-> You can still perform this exploit by Publishing the form and copying the link. <br>

 -> I don't care about what you do with this exploit since apparently this bug was too minor for Google to bother to fix it when I asked them. <br>